Battle of Hodeidah: June: Initial advances

-Reports regarding shortage of electricity and water for Al Hudaydah residents continue to rise, and relief workers attribute the water shortage due to damaged pipes caused by Houthi trench digging.
+Reports regarding shortage of electricity and water for Hodeidah residents continue to rise, and relief workers attribute the water shortage due to damaged pipes caused by Houthi trench digging.

-Almasirah released video of Houthi forces destroying coalition armored vehicles south of al-Hudaydah airport.
+Almasirah released video of Houthi forces destroying coalition armored vehicles south of Hodeidah airport.

 Offensive pause and attempt for Geneva peace talks

-On 23 June, the United Arab Emirates announced a pause to the military operations and the advance on Al Hudaydah to allow for UN-brokered talks spearheaded by UN envoy to Yemen, Martin Griffiths.
+On 23 June, the United Arab Emirates announced a pause to the military operations and the advance on Hodeidah to allow for UN-brokered talks spearheaded by UN envoy to Yemen, Martin Griffiths.
 A UN peace talk between Yemeni president Hadi and a Houthi delegation was organized to occur in Geneva on 6 September with aims of finding a peaceful resolution on the battle.

 Continued clashes on outskirts

-On 4 August, a coalition airstrike was reported to have killed 30 people in a strike conducted near a hospital and Hudaydah fish market, the coalition denied the news source.
+On 4 August, a coalition airstrike was reported to have killed 30 people in a strike conducted near a hospital and Hodeidah fish market, the coalition denied the news source.

 On 23 August, the coalition stated that it foiled a booby-trapped boat attack by Houthis in the Red Sea and blamed the Houthis of bombing the bordering village Al Ghalifqa in Al Duraihmi district with an Iranian-made ballistic missile.

-On 31 August, according to Houthi-run al-Masirah television network report, a Saudi Arabian airstrike attacked three fishing boats in Yemen's western coastline of Hudaydah city, near the island of Uqban.
+On 31 August, according to Houthi-run al-Masirah television network report, a Saudi Arabian airstrike attacked three fishing boats in Yemen's western coastline of Hodeidah city, near the island of Uqban.
 Based on initial reports, 70 fishermen were missed with later reports mentioning the missing of 19 fishermen.